code-kern-ai/automl-docker/README.md

 Distributed under the Apache 2.0 License.
 See LICENSE.txt for more information.

 ## Contact
 This library is developed and maintained by [kern.ai](https://github.com/code-kern-ai).
 If you want to provide us with feedback or have some questions, don't hesitate to contact us.
-We're super happy to help ✌️
+We're super happy to help. ✌️